Last Updated -

 Key growth drivers include:

-3. IP monetization beyond subscriptions
+3. New monetization layers beyond streaming

 This Company Profile was written by Dominik Diemer